-Purpose Disables:

-• the PMCCNTR Register.

-any implemented event counters.
+Purpose Disables: • the PMCCNTR Register. • any implemented event counters.
 Indicates counters that are enabled.

-Usage constraints The PMCNTENCLR Register is:

-accessible as determined by the User Enable Register on page 10-15
+Usage constraints The PMCNTENCLR Register is: accessible as determined by the User Enable Register on page 10-15 common to Secure and Non-secure states.
 Configurations Available in all configurations.
-Attributes
+Attributes See the register summary in Table 4-17 on page 4-18.